MarcoKoch/conan-libunwind/README.md

 Unfortunately, there is no support for Windows and/or OS X at the moment.

+## Compiler support

+This package can both be compiled and used with GCC and Clang.

 ## Package Options

 The package supports the following options: